ibm-cloud-docs/vpc/lb-faqs.md

 * The provided certificate CRN might not be valid.
 * The certificate instance in the Certificate Manager might not have an associated private key.

-### What is the role of load balancer front end listeners?
+### What is the role of application load balancer front end listeners?
 {: #role-load-balancer-listeners}
 {: faq}